postmanlabs/pmquickstarts/README.md

 4. Install node dependencies `npm install`
 5. Run the site `npm run serve`

 Congratulations!
-You now have the Postman Quickstarts landing page running.
+You now have the Postman Quickstarts landing page running and can be accessed via `http://localhost:8000/`.

 ### Common Errors